royarg02/user_files/README.md

   2. If necessary, run `chmod +x deploy_user_files.sh`.
   3. Run `sudo ./deploy_user_files.sh`.

+## Files copied

+The files to be copied alongwith the locations they should be copied to are listed in `deploy_files.csv` file.

+Each line in the file specifies the files to be copied by this order:

+`<name of the file in "./files" folder>,<name to be copied as>,<location(s) to be copied to>`

+For instance, ".bashrc" for the root user is defined as:

+`.rootbashrc,.bashrc,/root`

+If the file is copied as the same name in this repo, the same name is repeated twice.
+See the line to copy `.bashrc` file for an example.

+If any file is to be copied to multiple locations, name them one after the other at the end of the line.
+All locations will have the file with the same name, so if different file names are desired, specify them in different lines.

+It is preferable to define the location of the file as an absolute path, but `~` can be used to represent the user home directory.

+**NOTE:** The file `firefox_user.js` will be defaultly be copied to `~` folder.
+Copy it the desired firefox profile folder to apply the preferences.

 ## Licensing

 Commits upto [7164f1e](https://github.com/RoyARG02/user_files/commit/7164f1edc6e290e34102763a5369ce4803fefd83) are [MIT](https://opensource.org/licenses/MIT) licensed.
 Commits after that are [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licensed.